About PickleTip

 The PickleTip coaching voice comes from a father-son team that lives on the courts as much as they write about them.

-Instead of a faceless editorial board, PickleTip is anchored by two people who will very likely be feeding balls, watching your footwork, and tracking your progress if you live in the Gulf South.
+Instead of a faceless editorial board, PickleTip is anchored by two people who are actively coaching, testing gear, and working with players in the Gulf South every week.

 Cartoon illustration of two pickleball coaches (AJ and Sid Parfait) teaching a student on an outdoor court during a lesson.